2 Days in Lima [Peru] Itinerary: Iconic Sites & Fantastic Flavours

 El Faro la Marina is a beautiful black-and-white lighthouse standing tall over the sea.
 This iconic landmark along El Malecón is surrounded by a lovely park with benches, gardens, and panoramic views that make you want to stay just a little longer.

 Once you’ve soaked in the views, venture down one of the pathways to the ocean where the dramatic cliffs meet the beach.
 The rocky shores are a favourite for surfers and boogie boarders, and makes for some fantastic photo opportunities!
-Snap some pics of the stunning coastal scenery and the city from below.
+Snap some pics of the stunning coastal scenery and back up at the city above you!

-After these stops, hunger will likely be starting to distract you so we recommend Buena Vista Café for casual eats, tasty desserts, and satisfying espresso beverages—with an amazing ocean view over the coastline.
+After these stops, hunger will likely be starting to distract you so we recommend Buena Vista Café for casual eats, tasty desserts, and satisfying espresso beverages.
+This place offers an amazing ocean view over the coastline.

 Huaca Pucllana: An Ancient Wonder in the Heart of Modern Lima